DragonSenses/Curiosity/Authentication/architectural-decision-record.md

   email: String,
   password: String,
 });

+/* Apply the encrypt plugin to the user schema with the secret string.
+  Encrypt only the password field.
+  This will add _ct and _ac fields to the schema for storing the ciphertext and the authentication code.
+  It will also add encrypt, decrypt, sign, and authenticate methods to the schema.
+*/
+// userSchema.plugin(encrypt, { secret: process.env.SECRET_STRING, encryptedFields: ['password'] });

 // Create a user model from the user schema const User = new mongoose.model("User", userSchema);